‘Twas the Night Ornament Series

 Q: I DON’T HAVE A PRINTER.
 DO I NEED ONE?

-In short, yes, at least for the pattern pages themselves to print on regular paper, and also to print or copy the pattern pages to the Sulky stabilizer.
+Yes.
+You do not have to print the instructions if you plan to read from a screen, but you will need to print the pattern pages to regular paper and also print or copy them to the Sulky Stick ‘n Stitch.
 Once you have a master set of pattern pages on regular paper, keep ’em handy.
 Then you can use a copier.
 Suggestions:

-• Perhaps you have a friend/son/daughter/life coach/tolerant neighbor that has a printer you can borrow?
+• Perhaps you have a friend/son/daughter/life coach/tolerant neighbor/secret crush that has a printer you can borrow?

 • Perhaps you work somewhere that will allow you to print a few personal pages?